tylercamp/palcalc/PalCalc.Solver/README.md

 1. Apply the allowed surgery operations and their costs.
 2. Check the final required and optional passive rules.
 3. Check that the result has the requested gender.
-4. Check the result for an `AttackProfile` which meets the attack requirements maximum Special Cake limit.
+4. Check the result for an `AttackProfile` which meets the attack requirements and Special Cake limit.
 5. Reconstruct the necessary attack inheritance modes and parent loadouts.
 6. Recompute exact probability, effort, and cake totals, and re-verify that the result still meets the final requirements.